CharlesInteractive/vite-react-tailwind-prettier-mpa-template/README.md

 },
 ```

-### Tailwind
+### Tailwind CSS

 The default project is styled with preconfigured Tailwind directives and layers.
-Learn more about Tailwind [here](https://tailwindcss.com/).
+Learn more about Tailwind CSS [here](https://tailwindcss.com/).

 A font pack is also included (Nunito Sans) along with its [Open Font License](./src/public/fonts/Nunito_Sans/OFL.txt).